petzi53/ddar/01-intro.Rmd

 ## Visualization of distributions

-There is a short mathematical resume about the most important distribution followed by a typical visualization. for this the function `expand.grid()` creates a data.frame with all the possible combinations of interest.
-The examples choose several successes out of row of trials.
-With one exception the graphs are not done with **{ggplot2}** but with lattice.
+There is a short mathematical resume about the most important distribution followed by a typical visualization.
+The function `expand.grid()` creates a data frame with all the possible combinations of interest.
+The examples choose several successes out of a row of trials.
+With one exception, the graphs are not done with **{ggplot2}** but with lattice.
 But it should be easy to convert them with `ggplot()`.

-I did not do it, because during the first reading I just want to get an overview about the argumentation.
-Important however was the understanding of `expand.grid()` where I did some experiments.
-I added the description and typical applications of the different distributions to my diigo outliner on categorical data analysis.
+I did not do it because I just wanted to get an overview of the argumentation during the first reading.
+Essential, however, was the understanding of `expand.grid()` where I did some experiments.

 I also checked the replacement of `with()` with the `filter()` function from the **{dplyr}** package.
 It is easy done but `with()` returns numeric vector whereas `filter()` returns a data frame.
 I believe this difference is an advantage of **{dplyr}**.